eliihen/wsta/wsta.md

        wsta ws://echo.websocket.org ping
               Send a ping frame to a server and see the  response  printed  to stdout.

        wsta -I -v ws://test.example.com
               Show  more  information  about  an error, as well as any headers send and received.
 In this case we can see  "failed  to  lookup address", which means it is an invalid URL.

 ## FILES
        There  is the possibility to configure wsta's behavior using configura- tion files.
 The options above specify what the option keys in the  con- figuration  files  are.
 If both a command line argument and the equiva- lent option is configured in a configuration  file,  the  command  line argument is used.

        Windows users can replace $XDG_CONFIG_HOME below with %APPDATA%.

+       $XDG_CONFIG_HOME on unix systems defaults the ~/.config directory.

        The syntax of the configuration files are as follows:

        url = "ws://echo.websocket.org";
        headers = ["Origin:google.com","Foo:Bar"];
        show_headers = true;

+       Where  url is a String, headers is an Array and show_headers is a Bool- ean.

        $XDG_CONFIG_HOME/wsta/wsta.conf